KiandaBPM/docs/content/docs/platform/controls/layout/dialog.md

 - **Name** - This is a unique name for the field

 - **Help text** - You can insert text to help the form user.
 If you add help text, a question mark ![Help text icon](/images/help-icon.jpg) icon will appear next to the field title and, if the user clicks on this, they will see the help text you have inserted.
 This option is less relevant for the Dialog field as it is for other field types, as the Dialog field is not a field the user needs to complete.

+- **Custom CSS class name** - You can type the name of a CSS class to allow the Dialog to inherit specific styles defined in the [Global CSS file](/docs/low-code/global-css/).

 - **Hide "OK" button** - Select **Yes** if you do not want the user to see an 'OK' button at the bottom of the Dialog message.